LioussSuperDev/HeimerHelper/README.md

 >**data/league_dataset/players** contains a file per player, it contains the masteries of the champions the player plays (comes from u.gg too).

 ### Create a first exploitable dataset
- - Now start the src/rank_dataset/dataset_creator.py file with the following (expecting you to be in the data repository) :
+ - Now start the src/rank_dataset/dataset_creator.py file with the following (expecting you to be in the src repository) :

  	```bash
 	cd rank_dataset